peradecki/fold-fastalike/README.md

 * The program will, by default, create a new output folder each time that it's called.
 To instead save outputs to a predefined location, use the `--output [output]` flag to specify an output directory.

 * The `--full-fold` flag will not activate the `--lunp` option, as the latter requires the specification of a maximum unpaired run length.
 The `--lunp` flag can be activate manually in tandem to `--full-fold`.

+* Base pairing probabilities of the form Prob(i,j) are typically encoded as the square-root of the actual value in order to retain more effecient encoding of values near to zero.
+Note the headers of the relevant files and be sure to convert the raw probabilities when necessary.